TillF/WASA-SED/docs/index.md

 *elevbottom*: bottom outlet elevation of the sub-basin's reservoir \[m].
 Currently not used, fill in dummy values.

-Example: At the outlet point of the sub-basin with the Map-ID 60, there is a reservoir with an initial minimum level of 413.30 m, a maximum water level of 447.67 m, an initial volume of 45,213,920 m³, an initial storage capacity of 91,795,660 m³, a target outflow discharge of 36 m³/s, a water withdrawal discharge to supply the water use sectors of 20 L/s, year of construction in 1980, an initial maximum area of 718.67 ha, an initial dead volume of 4,802,950 m³, an initial alert volume of 45,213,920 m³, an area-volume relationship with parameters dama and damb set to 20.935 and 0.716, respectively, an maximum outflow discharge through the bottom outlets of 146.84 m³, a percentage of storage capacity for the operation of bottom outlets of 100 % and a percentage of storage capacity for overflow discharge through radial gates of 80 %, a spillway rating curve with parameters damc and damd set to 300 and 1.5, respectively.
+Example: At the outlet point of the sub-basin with the ID 60, there is a reservoir with an initial minimum level of 413.30 m, a maximum water level of 447.67 m, an initial volume of 45,213,920 m³, an initial storage capacity of 91,795,660 m³, a target outflow discharge of 36 m³/s, a water withdrawal discharge to supply the water use sectors of 20 L/s, year of construction in 1980, an initial maximum area of 718.67 ha, an initial dead volume of 4,802,950 m³, an initial alert volume of 45,213,920 m³, an area-volume relationship with parameters dama and damb set to 20.935 and 0.716, respectively, an maximum outflow discharge through the bottom outlets of 146.84 m³, a percentage of storage capacity for the operation of bottom outlets of 100 % and a percentage of storage capacity for overflow discharge through radial gates of 80 %, a spillway rating curve with parameters damc and damd set to 300 and 1.5, respectively.
 Value of vol0 set to -999 means that at the beginning of the simulation period the water volume is 20 % of the storage capacity ([Güntner, 2002](#guentner-2002)).
 Value of damq_frac set to -999 means that the reservoir operation rule is affected by irrigation season.
 Thus, an additional file has to be provided, which gives the interannual variability of exploitation regime (see below the file ```operat_rule.dat```).
 Values of damflow may be replaced by measurements when providing the optional input file ```intake.dat``` (see file description).
 Value of fvol_bottom set to -999 means that an additional file must be provided with detailed information about the sediment management technique selected to routing sediment through the sub-basin’s reservoir (see below the file ```operat_bottom.dat```).
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without outlet reservoirs must not be entered in the file.

 **2)** ```lateral_inflow.dat```
+(optional)

 ```
 # Specification of lateral inflow into the sub-basin’s reservoir